 Performance Level Descriptor: To demonstrate proficiency, students will use the computer and/or research on the Internet to write a short essay on an art-related topic.

-Content Focus: Computers used to write on art-related topics
+Content Focus: Computers used to write on an art-related topic.

 Content Limits: Students must be provided a specific topic when instructed to research on the Internet.

 Performance Task